 Post-stroke psychiatric/behavioural disorders also appear to be common in childhood stroke (Max, 2002; Elbers 2013).
 Difficulties with social and behavioral development are also increased in children after stroke with secondary impact on parental mental health (De Schryver, 2002; Goodman, 2000).
 Limited studies suggest that social function is commonly impaired following stroke in childhood [Mosch et al. 2005].
 Rates of potentially treatable Attention Deficit Hyperactivity Disorder (ADHD) are increased [Max et al. 2002;Max et al. 2003;Max et al. 2004], particularly with lesions involving the putamen [Teicher et al. 2000].

-Contradicting the idea that the immature brain may be more plastic with a greater capacity for recovery, a younger age at stroke may be associated with worse cognitive and behavioural outcomes.
+Contradicting the idea that the immature brain may be more plastic with a greater capacity for recovery, a younger age at stroke onset may be associated with worse cognitive and behavioural outcomes.
 (Westmacott, 2009; Everts, 2008)[Stiles 2000;Lansing, Max, Delis, Fox, Lancaster, Manes, and Schatz2004;Westmacott et al. 2007b].
 There is also evidence for late emergence of cognitive deficits after perinatal stroke, with IQ measured in the preschool period higher than that measured later.(Westmacott, 2011) About one third of childhood stroke survivors require specialized education (Delsing, 2001).
 Regular, age-appropriate neuropsychological evaluations should be considered in all at-risk children to determine educational and support needs.